algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x43
 - Stack: ..., A: uint64 &rarr; ...
-- use last value on stack as success value; end
+- use A as success value; end
 - Availability: v2

 ## assert

 - Opcode: 0x44
 - Stack: ..., A: uint64 &rarr; ...
-- immediately fail unless value X is a non-zero number
+- immediately fail unless X is a non-zero number
 - Availability: v3

 ## pop

 - Opcode: 0x48
 - Stack: ..., A &rarr; ...
-- discard value A from stack
+- discard A

 ## dup

 - Opcode: 0x49
 - Stack: ..., A &rarr; ..., A, A
-- duplicate last value on stack
+- duplicate A

 ## dup2

 - Opcode: 0x4a
 - Stack: ..., A, B &rarr; ..., A, B, A, B
-- duplicate two last values on stack
+- duplicate A and B
 - Availability: v2

 ## dig n

 - Opcode: 0x4b {uint8 depth}
 - Stack: ..., A, [N items] &rarr; ..., A, [N items], A
-- push the Nth value from the top of the stack. dig 0 is equivalent to dup
+- Nth value from the top of the stack. dig 0 is equivalent to dup
 - Availability: v3

 ## swap

 - Opcode: 0x4c
 - Stack: ..., A, B &rarr; ..., B, A
-- swaps two last values on stack
+- swaps A and B on stack
 - Availability: v3

 ## select